dslab-epfl/svshi/CONTRIBUTING.md

 ##### IOTypes

-The first property verified is that IO Types correctly matched.
-IO Type can be `in`, `out` or `in/out`. `in` means that the prototypical (physical repspectively) device channel (communication object repspectively) can receive value from the bus and react accordingly. `out` means the opposite, i.e., that the device channel (communication object respectively) can write value to the bus.
-Lastly `in/out` means that the channel (communication object respectively) can do both simulatenously.
+The first property verified is that IO Types are correctly matched.
+IO Type can be `in`, `out` or `in/out`. `in` means that the prototypical (physical respectively) device channel (communication object respectively) can receive value from the bus and react accordingly. `out` means the opposite, i.e., that the device channel (communication object respectively) can write value to the bus.
+Lastly `in/out` means that the channel (communication object respectively) can do both simultaneously.

 Every prototypical device defined as a `SupportedDevice` provides the IO type for each of these channels (through the class `SupportedDeviceBinding`).
-The IO type of physical device's communication objects are read by the parser in the ETS project file.
+The IO type of each physical device's communication objects are read by the parser in the ETS project file.
 As the IO type is not always provided for physical devices, it can be `Unknown`.

 Compatibility is defined as follows: